mnx-solutions/sdc-wordpress/README.md

 # installWP
 install wordpress from nothing on smartOS

-I still need to work on mdata-get, but other than that I think it's complete.

 MsiteName: site name
 MsiteTitle: site title
 MsiteProto: ssl for ssl don't include the variable if not ssl